The President's Analyst

 The President's Analyst is a 1967 American satirical black comedy film written and directed by Ted Flicker and starring James Coburn.
-The film has elements of political satire and science fiction, including themes concerning modern ethics and privacy, specifically the intrusion of the telecommunications monopoly, working with the U.S. government, into citizens' private lives.
+The film has elements of political satire and science fiction, including themes concerning modern ethics and privacy, specifically the intrusion of the telecommunications alliance, working with the U.S. government, into citizens' private lives.
 The film was released theatrically on December 21, 1967, and was initially not a commercial success.
 However, it was reviewed favorably and eventually achieved cult status.

 Plot

 Psychiatrist Dr. Sidney Schaefer is chosen by the U.S. government to act as the president's top-secret personal psychoanalyst, from a referral by Don Masters, a Central Enquiries Agency (CEA) assassin who vetted Schaefer while undergoing his own psychoanalysis.
-The decision to choose Schaefer is against the advice of Henry Lux, the diminutive director of the all-male Federal Bureau of Regulation (FBR). ("Lux" resembles "Electrolux," which like "Hoover", was once a famous make of vacuum cleaner.)
+The decision to choose Schaefer is against the advice of Henry Lux, the diminutive director of the all-male Federal Bureau of Regulation (FBR).
+"Lux" resembles "Electrolux," which, like J. Edgar Hoover, was once a famous make of vacuum cleaner.
 Schaefer is given a home in affluent Georgetown and assigned a comfortable office connected to the White House by a secret tunnel.
 From this location he is to be on call at all hours, to fit the president's hectic schedule.

 However, the president's analyst has a unique problem: there is no one with whom he can talk about the president's top-secret and personal problems.
 As he steadily becomes overwhelmed by stress, Schaefer begins to feel that he is being watched everywhere until he becomes clinically paranoid; he even suspects his sweet girlfriend Nan of spying on him as an agent of the CEA.
 All of Schaefer's paranoid suspicions eventually turn out to be true.
 Still worse, Schaefer has a habit of talking in his sleep.

 Schaefer goes on the run with the help of a "typical" American family in New Jersey who defend him against foreign agents attempting to kidnap him off the street.
 He escapes with the help of a hippie tribe led by the "Old Wrangler", as spies from many nations attempt to kidnap him for the secret information that the president has disclosed to him.
 Meanwhile, agents from the FBR seek him on orders to '"liquidate" him as a national security risk.
 Eventually, Schaefer is found and kidnapped by Canadian Secret Service agents masquerading as a British pop group.
 Schaefer is rescued from the Canadians and an FBR assassin by Kropotkin (Severn Darden), a Russian KGB agent who intends to spirit him away to the Soviet Union.
 Kropotkin has second thoughts about his plan following a psychoanalysis session with the doctor during which Kropotkin begins to come to terms with his unrealized hatred of his KGB-chief father for having his mother shot during Joseph Stalin's Purge of 1937.
 Now feeling that he needs the doctor's help to continue his self-analysis, he instead returns him to U.S. soil.